MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/pmem-health.md

 ## View persistent memory health status

-This section describes how to view the health status of your PMem modules.
+This section describes how to view the health status of your persistent memory modules.
 When you use persistent memory, there are a few differences in the monitoring experience:

 - Persistent memory doesn't create Physical Disk performance counters, so you won't see it appear on charts in Windows Admin Center.
 - Persistent memory doesn't create Storport 505 data, so you won't get proactive outlier detection.